 “Father… father says, he… can’t aff… afford to pay for the… the rest of my… my education” I whisper again into his ears..

-“But you’re the eldest”, he says and I catch the furrow of his brow from the corner of my eye.
+“But you’re the eldest,” he says and I catch the furrow of his brow from the corner of my eye.
 “It really doesn’t matter.
-Moreover, he says the bride price would go a long way in aiding him pay their school expenses for some terms” I reply wiping my tear soaked palms on my wrapper.
+Moreover, he says the bride price would go a long way in aiding him to pay their school expenses for some terms” I reply wiping my tear-soaked palms on my wrapper.

 “Then what happens to Sa’adatu?” he asks after my younger sister, the youngest child in my family.